Apsu/DiffBot/README.md

 ## Background

-ParaBot is an evolution of the H-Bot/CoreXY style of parallel, differential, Cartesian XY gantry.
-It is most similar to the H-Bot system, but attempts to solve several problems, both specific to H-Bots as well as 3D printers of this kind in general.
+`ParaBot` is an evolution of the `H-Bot/CoreXY` style of parallel, differential, Cartesian XY gantry.
+It is most similar to the `H-Bot` system, but attempts to solve several problems, both specific to `H-Bots` as well as 3D printers of this kind in general.

 We'll cover the design details first, comparing to the two major current designs, and then discuss the new capabilities it provides.

 ## Overview

-ParaBot uses a gantry layout where parallel linear guides are placed on top of the frame, comprising one axis, and another linear guide perpendicular to the first two, riding on their carriages.
-This layout is shared by H-Bot and CoreXY; H-Bot was named because the gantry resembles the letter `H`.
+`ParaBot` uses a gantry layout where parallel linear guides are placed on top of the frame, comprising one axis, and another linear guide perpendicular to the first two, riding on their carriages.
+This layout is shared by `H-Bot` and `CoreXY`; `H-Bot` was named because the gantry resembles the letter `H`.

 > For easy reference, we will consider the parallel guides the `Y` axis, and the moving guide the `X` axis.

-The major difference is that ParaBot uses leadscrews to drive both `Y` and `X`, through a differential system.
+The major difference is that `ParaBot` uses leadscrews to drive both `Y` and `X`, through a differential system.
 Kinematically, it's identical to H-Bot, and firmware which supports it will also work here.

 The unique aspect of this design is how the `Y` guide leadscrews are attached to the `Y` carriages, and how they transmit differential motion to the `X` carriage.